seatgeek/sfn-stack-profile/README.md

 `default_ttl` is the default TTL, and may be overriden with the `--ttl` flag.

 `rotate_count` and `rotate_wait_seconds` are instructions for autoscaling group replacement via an external tool (to be implemented).

-`notify_slack_channels` can be used with an external notification service to alert Slack channels during stack updates.

 `updates_allowed`, `template_update_allowed`, and `always_update_template` instruct the profile callback about whether to allow a stack update, and if so, whether to update the stack template during an update.
 Note that these are enforced via the profile callback, so these settings will not prevent updates via other tools.